wazuh/wazuh-qa/docs/tests/integration/test_remoted/test_configuration/test_basic_configuration_syslog_denied_ips.md

 ## Objective

-TO Confirm `wazuh-remoted` denied the connection of the ip specified in `denied-ips` option.
+To confirm `wazuh-remoted` denied the connection of the ip specified in `denied-ips` option.

 ## General info